PoCInnovation/Workshops/software/17.gRPC/README.md

 Now that your `Server` structure implements all the `MessengerServiceServer` methods, you can start the server.

-  - Add a `New` method to the `Server` structure
   - Add a field named `listener` in the `Server` structure
   - Add a field named `core` in the `Server` structure
-  - The listener must listen on `tcp:9000`
+  - [Embed the unimplemented server](https://github.com/grpc/grpc-go/issues/3794#issuecomment-720599532) in the `Server` structure
+  - Add a `New` method to the `Server` structure
       - The core is a `grpc.Server` that you must create using a method from the grpc package
-  - You must register the server using one of the method in `messenger.pb.go`
+      - You must register the server using one of the method in `messenger_grpc.pb.go`
       - Then return the instance of the created `Server`

 Let's start the server: